 Founded by filmmaker Bruce Baillie in 1961, San Francisco Cinematheque is the Bay Area’s only dedicated venue for avant-garde/experimental, underground and personally expressive film and video work, and one of the premier exponents of experimental/avant-garde film and video in the U.S. With a base of support strongly grounded in the Bay Area artistic community, Cinematheque proudly contributes to national and international cinematic discourses.
 We are dedicated to the advancement and dissemination of film/video works that challenge the boundaries of moving-image art and question the hegemonic role of mainstream media forms.
 Our mission is to make works of experimental/avant-garde film and video an important part of the broader cultural landscape.
 As an advocate for such work, and as an exhibitor, Cinematheque acts as a catalyst for dialogue and education relating to the history and current practice of experimental film and media, providing a forum for future innovations in the field.

 CROSSROADS is Cinematheque’s annual film festival celebrating recent (and rediscovered) artist-made film, video and performance cinema.
 Founded in 2010, each year CROSSROADS presents a diverse line up of contemporary work from the international community.
-It is presented annually over three to four days in early April at San Francisco’s historic Victoria Theatre, with a rotating cast of supporting venues.
-In its six years of existence, CROSSROADS has quickly emerged as a significant international film/video showcase, having become a choice festival for filmmakers to premiere and screen work, and a destination festival for engaged curators, film enthusiasts, like-minded filmmakers and loyal community members.
+It is presented annually over three to four days each Spring, with a rotating cast of supporting venues.
+In its eight years of existence, CROSSROADS has quickly emerged as a significant international film/video showcase, having become a choice festival for filmmakers to premiere and screen work, and a destination festival for engaged curators, film enthusiasts, like-minded filmmakers and loyal community members.

 CROSSROADS […] is not only a marvelous and wide-ranging film and video festival; under the stewardship of Artistic Director Steve Polta, it has evolved into a vital one for those of us hoping to keep abreast of new directions in the field.
 It’s also a realm of improbable discovery and surprise. … It’s a beautiful thing to get your face blown off, aesthetically speaking…